Common Synthetic Drugs In Florida

 The majority of these substances are manufactured in China where there are few regulations regarding their production and little supervision regarding what actually is put into these substances.

 According to a number of different sources, including the United States Drug Enforcement Administration (DEA), synthetic cannabinoid use tripled from January to June 2011 to January to June 2013.
 The reason for this increase in synthetic cannabinoid use has been explained because these drugs are easier to obtain than actual marijuana and can be purchased in head shops.

 Users of these drugs take them for their relaxing effect and the feelings of euphoria they produce.
-According to NIDA, they are also known to produce:
+According to NIDA, they are also known to induce:

 As more laws are put into effect to make many of these substances illegal, the manufacturers slightly alter the chemical composition of the product.
 A May 2015 article in the Broward/Palm Beach New Times relayed the frustration with attempting to control the use of synthetic cannabinoids and noted that reports of overdoses on the substances were increasing.
 However, new legislation has addressed this issue (see below).

 Budder, Shatter, and Honey Oil